Insanely Simple DIY Activated Charcoal Teeth Whitening Paste

 Looking to whiten your teeth naturally?
-It may not seem like the likeliest candidate for the job, but activated charcoal helps gently lift stains without sensitivity.
+This this DIY activated charcoal teeth whitening paste may not seem like the likeliest candidate for the job, but it helps gently lift stains without sensitivity.

 “Here, rub this black stuff all over your teeth.
 It will make them white.
 Oh and don’t get it on anything else — like your clothes or on tile grout — because it will stain.
 But don’t worry, it will make your teeth white.”